microprediction/m6/README.md

 - [Listing](https://www.microprediction.com/blog/popular-timeseries-packages) of popular Python time-series packages, including features, causality and so forth.

 ### Practice data
+Much more once the portfolios are announced.
+Stay tuned for [live streams](https://www.microprediction.org/browse_streams.html) and predictions of the same, if you suspect that short-horizon co-dependencies and volatilities might somehow relate to longer horizons.

 - [Public API](https://www.microprediction.com/public-api) for time-series
 - Example [csv](https://csv.microprediction.org/lagged?name=electricity-fueltype-nyiso-hydro.json)